Medically reviewed by Aimee Paik, MD

 Be patient with your skin.
 Experiencing an initial purge when starting out with retinoids is normal.
 Purging can last anywhere from a few weeks to a few months, depending on your skin.
 If you are still experiencing breakouts and irritation after this time, we recommend reaching out to your dermatologist!

 While it may “get worse” before it gets better, once your skin adjusts to your retinoid you’ll experience clearer, smoother skin in the long run.
 It’s worth sticking it out!
-If you have questions about your treatment plan, we always recommend reaching out to your dermatologist.
+If you have questions about your treatment plan, we always recommend reaching out to your online dermatologist.
 They’re here for you every step of the way. ❤️